Australian sailor speaks about being lost at sea with his dog for months: "I didn't really think I'd make it"

 During the news conference, he said he was rescued after a helicopter flew above his boat.
 He said it was the first vehicle he had seen in months.
 After that, a tuna trawler arrived to rescue him.

-While lost at sea, Shaddock ate what he called sushi —or raw fish— to survive, he said.
+While lost at sea, Shaddock ate what he called sushi —or raw fish— to survive.
 "But it was enough, you know.
 I'm still very skinny.
 By the time I came here to the fishing boat, I was just eating so much food," he said.

 He received medical attention after his rescue and said during the news conference that his health "was pretty bad for a while" but now he's doing "pretty good."
 He said Bella is a lot braver than he is.